jmvelasco/fizzbuzz-kata/Readme.md

 This template is maintained by [Software Crafters](https://softwarecrafters.io).
 Feel free to use it for your projects and katas!

 ### 🤖 Github Copilot

-∫
-Added to the template a set of configuration and documents files in order to follow a IA assisted development cycle.∫
+Added to the template a set of configuration and documents files in order to follow a IA assisted development cycle.

 ## 📄 License